Haiti: Death toll from weekend earthquake nears 2,000 | DW | 17.08.2021

 The death toll from a 7.2 magnitude earthquake that struck Haiti in the weekend has risen to 1,941, officials said on Tuesday.

 Hospitals struggled to tend to all those injured.
-So far, Haiti's civil protection agency has reported that at least 9,915 people were wounded.
+So far, Haiti's civil protection agency has reported that at least 9,915 people were injured.

 After the quake tore down tens of thousands of houses, a tropical storm brought torrential downpours on survivors already coping with the catastrophe.